Connecticut LLC Basics & Helpful Information

 Connecticut Annual Compliance Requirements

-An Annual Report is due yearly in the anniversary month that the entity was registered.
+An Annual Report is due yearly between Jan 1 and March 31 starting the year after formation.
 You can file the annual report online.
-The filing fee for the annual report is $20.00.
+The filing fee for the annual report is $80.00.

 Form an LLC in Connecticut